Roman Polanski: 2005–present

-Polanski's next film, The Palace, began filming in February 2022 in Gstaad, Switzerland.
-The film stars Mickey Rourke, Fanny Ardant, and Oliver Masucci, and is a black comedy about the guests at a Swiss luxury hotel on New Year's Eve 1999.
+The Palace began filming in February 2022 in Gstaad, Switzerland.
+The film stars Mickey Rourke, Fanny Ardant and Oliver Masucci, and is a black comedy about the guests at a Swiss luxury hotel on New Year's Eve 1999.
 Polanski co-wrote the screenplay with fellow Polish director Jerzy Skolimowski, who also co-wrote Polanski's first feature, Knife in the Water, in 1962.
-RAI Cinema and Eliseo Entertainment produced the film.
-The film was set to be released theatrically in Italy by 01 Distribution on 6 April 2023.
+The film was unable to find financing in France due to souring French public opinion of Polanski following a new round of sexual assault allegations, and ended up being primarily funded by the Italian company, Rai Cinema.
+Polanski's reputation also brought casting challenges, with a number of actors turning down roles for fear of tarnishing their careers.
+Rai Cinema and Eliseo Entertainment produced the film.
+The film had its world premiere at the Venice Film Festival on 2 September 2023, before it was released theatrically in Italy by 01 Distribution on 28 September 2023.